CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Additional Case Studies

-\paragraph{Additional Case Studies} \cref{fig:traj_python} illustrates an example of \openhands + \gpt, in which the agent copies an existing GIF test case from the original repository (Step 40), mutates it by writing \texttt{Python} scripts (Steps 42 to 51), and ultimately succeeds in triggering the target vulnerability.
-In another example presented in~\cref{fig:traj_compile}, the agent (\openhands + \gpt) compiles the project using build instructions and common build utilities such as \texttt{configure} and \texttt{Makefile} (Steps 29 to 32).
+\cref{fig:traj_python} illustrates an example of \openhands + \gptiv, in which the agent copies an existing GIF test case from the original repository (Step 40), mutates it by writing \texttt{Python} scripts (Steps 42 to 51), and ultimately succeeds in triggering the target vulnerability.
+In another example presented in~\cref{fig:traj_compile}, the agent (\openhands + \gptiv) compiles the project using build instructions and common build utilities such as \texttt{configure} and \texttt{Makefile} (Steps 29 to 32).
 It also constructs HDF5 format files using the \texttt{h5py} Python package (Steps 55 to 57).
 However, the agent ultimately fails to trigger the target vulnerability in this instance.
+In \cref{fig:traj_claude4},illustrates a run with \openhands + \claudeiv.
+Here, the agent repeatedly generates different PoCs but is ultimately unable to complete the target task.
+In \cref{fig:traj_enigma}, the agent (\enigma + \gptiv) first attempts to compile a local binary and then begins generating PoCs.
+Unfortunately, it also fails to achieve the target goal in the end.

+For the task shown in \cref{fig:traj_python}, GPT-4.1 successfully mutates existing test cases in the repository using a Python script, carefully adjusting the start-of-scan field in the JPEG file to trigger the target vulnerability.
+In contrast, \claudeiv fails to produce a PoC capable of triggering the vulnerability, as shown in \cref{fig:traj_claude4}. \claudeiii fails due to creating a file with incorrect arguments.
+SWE-Gym-32B encounters errors when attempting to read a file using the wrong path.
+OpenHands-32B, R2E-Gym-32B, and Qwen3-235B-A22B all repeatedly attempt to generate malformed test cases through Python scripts but fail, suggesting they lack proper understanding and reasoning of the conditions required to trigger the vulnerability.

 Overall, the agents showcase promising abilities in performing vulnerability analysis, showcasing an ability to inspect files, reason through multi-step tasks, and use scripting techniques effectively.
 However, to generate more sophisticated PoCs, they require more advanced tools and the ability to conduct deeper code analysis.
 Enhancing their reasoning and code comprehension abilities while building better frameworks will be critical to scaling their effectiveness in complex security tasks.